-In a low light or no light scenario getting on a set of iron sights and using them effectively is… it sucks.
+In a low light or no light scenario getting on a set of iron sights and using them effectively is… well it sucks.
 Putting the small dark front post in the small dark circle of the rear sight and across the dark obscure target and hope for the best.
-Big NOPE from me on that one.

 The answer, in the minimalist case, is night sights.
 Yes, just like on your pistol.

 The IWI Galil comes with night sights making it a phenomenal choice in this regard.
 Adding a night sight is an inexpensive modification, in most cases, to carbine systems.
 The night sights correct the sight acquisition deficiency.

 The second component is adding a light of sufficient brightness and proper throw to positively identify what you may or may not be shooting at.

 The Streamlight TLR-7 selected here is traditionally a handgun light.
 However after being told “No, seriously try it.
 You’re gonna like it.” by Tom, head of IWI’s training program, I’ve come to enjoy the little 500 lumen single cell as a very capable carbine light.
 It’s fantastic for social distances (50m and closer) with capabilities outward towards 100m depending on environmental factors.